AbrarAli14/AbrarAli14/README.md

 - 👋 Hi, I’m @AbrarAli14
-- 👀 I'm interested in Backend Web Development,Fronted web development and Graphics Design for any industry
+- 👀 I'm interested in Backend & Fronted web development and Graphics Design for any industry
 - 🌱 Laravel React PHP ❤❤❤
-- 💞️ I’m looking for any software development job position 🔭 I’m currently working Full stack web development
+- 💞️ I’m looking for any software development job position -🔭 I’m currently working Full stack web development

-🤔 I’m looking for help with Open Source Contribution
+-🤔 I’m looking for help with Open Source Contribution

 📫 from 0 🆃🅾 🅸🅽🅵🅸🅽🅸🆃🆈...
 💬 Ask me about anything